pivpn/pivpn/README.md

 be sure to make a backup image of your existing installation before proceeding.
 You should also setup your Pi with a static IP address (see either source 1 or 2 at the bottom of this Readme) but it is not required as the script can do this for you.
-  You will need to have your router forward UPD port 1194 (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
+  You will need to have your router forward UDP port 1194 (or whatever custom port you may have chose in the installer) (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
   Enabling SSH on your Pi is also highly recommended, so that